zahra-vakili-dev/todo-list-vanilla-js/README.md

 ---

 ## 📌 Notes

-A little project to level up my front-end skills.
+This project focuses on practicing core JavaScript concepts such as DOM manipulation, state management, and working with localStorage, while keeping the UI minimal and responsive.
-More exciting projects are on the way! 🚀
+More JavaScript projects are coming soon 🚀